lorenzhs/stundenplangen/README.md

 You'll find the exact license in the source code, but it's really just a filled-out version of Wikipedia's template for the ISC license.
 So go ahead and make the uglyness disappear!

-TODO and Warning
+Todo and Warning
 ----------------

-This is not exactly neat code and I only tested it on two lectures.
-Please let me know if it breaks.
+This is not exactly neat code (I *really* need to clean this up) and I only tested it on my lectures, so please let me know if it breaks.